reactioncommerce/reaction/packages/api-utils/docs/generateFilterQuery.md

   return Products.find(filterQuery);
 ```

-Please refer to readme in the respective plugins for more detailed examples (example: Products).
+Please refer to readme in the respective plugins for more detailed examples (example: api-plugin-products).